GraMixC: Multi-resolution Graph-based Clustering for Downstream Prediction

 Published in [Proceeding, TBD] 2025 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), 2025

-Recommended citation: [TBD] Juntang Wang, Runkun Guo, Dongmian Zou, Shixin Xu (2025).
-"Graph-affiliated Unsupervised Segmentation Assisted Simple Neural Network."
+Recommended citation: [TBD] Juntang Wang, Hao Wu, Runkun Guo, Yihan Wang, Dongmian Zou, Shixin Xu (2025).
+"GraMixC: Multi-resolution Graph-based Clustering for Downstream Prediction."
 2025 IEEE International Conference on Bioinformatics and Biomedicine (BIBM).
 1(1).

 Download Paper